PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

+# The documentation is not up to date with the latest model revision, while most parts apply some don't  exactly match the currrent models.
+I will be working on updating it asap but due to finals this might not happen until winter break (aka early January).
+Thank you for your understanding.

 This file is written using the Markdown markup language.
 If you want to contribute to the documentation and have an easier way to edit Markdown you can use editors like stackedit.io

 ## **Multi-material upgrade on any printer: BUILD GUIDE**

 The aim of this project is to popularize multi-material 3d printing by making a more reliable, cheaper, and hopefully better multi-material upgrade based on the MMU2 from Prusa.
-There is still a lot of work to do but this is prototype that works well enough to be considered as viable.
+There is still a lot of work to do but this second iteration can be considered as "viable", be ready to put in some work before getting realiable results though!

 ## **Different setups and compatibility**